 Fact Sheets on HIV and Sexually Transmitted Diseases

 HIV and Sexually Transmitted Diseases (STDs) (HIVinfo) – This provides information about what STDs are, the connection between HIV and other STDs, ways people can reduce their risk of becoming infected with HIV, HIV treatment as prevention, and the symptoms and treatment of STDs.
-This resource is also available in Spanish.
+Also available in Spanish.

 Sexually Transmitted Infections (HIV.gov) – This discusses the overlap between HIV and other STIs, the activities that place people at risk for becoming infected with STIs, what can be done to prevent STIs, protecting sexual partners, and the benefits of being tested and treated for STIs.

 STDs and HIV (CDC) – This page, in frequently asked questions format, provides information on STDs that are associated with HIV, why having an STD increases a person’s risk of getting infected with HIV, activities that place people at risk for both STDs and HIV, and ways to prevent both STDs and HIV.
-This resource is also available in Spanish.
+Also available in Spanish.

-HIV/AIDS & STDs Treatment and Care (CDC) – This discusses why getting treated for an STD other than HIV does not prevent the spread of HIV, while noting that STD treatment does have important benefits for oneself and one’s sexual partners.
+HIV/AIDS and STDs Treatment (CDC) – This discusses why getting treated for an STD other than HIV does not prevent the spread of HIV, while noting that STD treatment does have important benefits for oneself and one’s sexual partners.

 CDC Fact Sheets on STDs

-Please note: CDC has produced many fact sheets and related materials about STDs generally, as well specific STDs.
-In some cases, both basic and detailed fact sheets are provided.
+Please note: CDC has produced many fact sheets and related materials about STDs generally, as well as specific STDs.
+The resources listed below are basic fact sheets in English, unless otherwise noted.
 Basic fact sheets are written in plain language for consumers and summarize key information about particular STDs.
-These basic fact sheets are often available in several languages besides English.
 Detailed fact sheets are available in English only, and are intended for physicians and individuals looking for more detailed information, as well as specific testing and treatment recommendations and research citations.

-- Chlamydia – A detailed version is also available.
-The basic fact sheet is available in Spanish, Chinese, Haitian Creole, Russian, and Vietnamese.
+- Chlamydia (Spanish version) – A detailed version is also available.

-- Genital Herpes – A detailed version is also available.
-The basic fact sheet is available in Spanish, Chinese, Haitian Creole, Russian, and Vietnamese.
+- Genital Herpes (Spanish version) – A detailed version is also available.

-- Gonorrhea – A detailed version is also available.
-The basic fact sheet is available in Spanish, Chinese, Haitian Creole, Russian, and Vietnamese.
+- Gonorrhea (Spanish version) – A detailed version is also available.

-- HIV/AIDS & STDs – A detailed version is also available.
-The basic fact sheet is available in Spanish.
+- STDs and HIV (Spanish version) – A detailed version is also available.

 - Just Diagnosed?
-Next Steps After Testing Positive for Gonorrhea or Chlamydia – This basic fact sheet is also available in Spanish.
+Next Steps After Testing Positive for Gonorrhea or Chlamydia (Spanish version)

-- Pelvic Inflammatory Disease (PID) – A detailed version is also available.
-The basic fact sheet is available in Spanish, Chinese, Haitian Creole, Russian, and Vietnamese.
+- Pelvic Inflammatory Disease (Spanish version) – A detailed version is also available.

-- STD Risk and Oral Sex – This basic fact sheet is also available in Spanish.
+- STD Risk and Oral Sex (Spanish version)

-- Syphilis – A detailed version is also available.
-The basic fact sheet is available in Spanish, Chinese, Haitian Creole, Russian, and Vietnamese.
+- Syphilis (Spanish) – A detailed version version is also available.

-- What Gay, Bisexual and Other Men Who Have Sex with Men Need to Know About Sexually Transmitted Diseases – This basic fact sheet is also available in Spanish.
+- What Gay, Bisexual and Other Men Who Have Sex with Men Need to Know About Sexually Transmitted Diseases (Spanish version)

 Strategic Plan and Surveillance Reports